watura/api-spec-1/implementation/raw.md

 Raw data is arbitrary data that can be attached to posts, users, channels, and messages.
 Clients can specify a `type` and a `value` for each item in the list of `raw` data.

-Only specified `type`s are verified by the server.
+Only specified types are verified by the server.
 Otherwise, clients will have to double-check the data to be sure clients that wrote them did so as expected.

 The total contents of the `raw` serialized JSON object can be up to 8192 bytes.
-Because items may already exist on a user or channel, you must check to make sure you will have space before adding to the existing data.
+Because items may already exist on mutable objects, you must check to make sure you will have space before adding to the existing data.

 The format of a `raw` JSON object is like so: